marckong/brain-dumps/hotkey-event-delegation/README.md

 ### Context
 Insomnia Desktop client supports hotkey commands to control the behaviors of the applications listed out here.
 Currently, the hotkey operation works by,

-1. propagate the keydown event from [<KeyDownBinder />](https://github.com/Kong/insomnia/blob/40af38c3b9711ff6ba4ab647be08765a0aeefeab/packages/insomnia/src/ui/components/keydown-binder.ts#L17) to the destination component
+1. propagate the keydown event from [<KeyDownBinder />](https://github.com/Kong/insomnia/blob/40af38c3b9711ff6ba4ab647be08765a0aeefeab/packages/insomnia/src/ui/components/keydown-binder.ts#L17) to the destination component with an option to stop the propagation
 2. [read](https://github.com/Kong/insomnia/blob/40af38c3b9711ff6ba4ab647be08765a0aeefeab/packages/insomnia/src/common/hotkeys-listener.ts#L35) the [NeDB](https://github.com/louischatriot/nedb) database to check if the key combination exists as a registered hotkey (every key stroke triggers this)
 3. execute the callback function to act on the hotkey command in the destination component

 ![plot](./current-diagram.png)

-This pattern has created complications when any scoping of a keydown event is required to control a specific component.
-For instance, [the event stream is blocked in the RequestUrlBar component tree to bubble form submission events by pressing the “Enter” key due to scoping](https://github.com/Kong/insomnia/issues/4743).

 ### Problem Statement

+The currrent pattern may work generally fine when the keydown event scope is not limited.
+However, it creates complications when event propagation is stopped and event is scoped to a child DOM tree.

-The bottom-to-top way of current hotkey operation flow has created complications and [repeated bugs](https://github.com/Kong/insomnia/issues?q=is%3Aissue+hotkey+is%3Aclosed+bug+), and this may need another attention to revisit the current hotkey operation flow.
+This [issue]((https://github.com/Kong/insomnia/issues?q=is%3Aissue+hotkey+is%3Aclosed+bug+)) exemplifies such complication.
+As issues have appeared several times already, it may need another attention to revisit the current hotkey operation flow.

 ## Decision Drivers

 * The Keyboard, ‘keydown’, event bubble/propagation needs to be completely separated from hotkey command event propagation
 * The hotkey command event needs to be distributed from the top to the bottom and selectively listened in where a hotkey operation actually targets
 * NeDB database should be read only once unless its modification happens
+* Slight performance enhancement can be expected as the current implementation registers keydown event listeners to several DOM elements and reads NeDB every key stroke

 ## Non-goal
 * can help converting class components into functional components, but that is not the goal for this work.